Chaos Calls 05: Island Girl

 “Before I say yes or no I want a good briefing about her.
 I need to know the high points plus her skills, not her full history.
 OK?”

 “That explains how she got there.
 Now we have two problems.
-First is to make contact, then to bring her back.
+First is to make contact to then bring her back here.
 Second is to get her removed from the Damsel Register.”

 “Why remove her from the Damsel Register, Al?”

-“Once she’s out of the Damsel list she becomes a Lost Companion, because she isn’t a native of Chaos, as that’s the only category left for her.
+“Once she’s out of the Damsel list she becomes a Lost Companion because she isn’t a native of Chaos so that’s the only category left for her.
 As a Lost Companion I can bring her back to Crossroads.
 Now, what’s the local situation where she is?”

 “If you look at the map of the island you’ll see there are only three places where you can reach the sea.
-Two are the ports on each end of the island, and the third is the beach in the middle of the island.
-The ports are deep and are well defended harbours, while the beach is protected by a large patch of coral creating a wide barricade between the headlands.
+Two are the ports on each end of the island and the third is the beach in the middle of the island.
+The ports are deep and are well defended harbours while the beach is protected by a large patch of coral creating a wide barricade between the headlands.
 The beach is great for swimming plus some people fish in those waters.
 The coral comes so close to the surface no ships can sail over it, not even at high tide, and there are a number of dangerous animals like sharks who inhabit the waters on the ocean side of the coral, along with some unpleasant inhabitants of the coral that make the Puffer Fish look nice in what they do to you.
-Thus the only way to get on the island is by the ports or the banks in each port.
+Thus the only way to get onto the island is by the ports or the banks in each port.
 Hilda has taken control of one port and the Brotherhood’s associates have the other port.
 Both have armed guards in the banks watching for people arriving by the portals.
-Both give all arrivals a thorough check, and they enslave many they don’t trust.
+Both give all of the arrivals a thorough check, and they enslave many they don’t trust.
 Both also have a Damsel as a prisoner.
-We’d like you to bring all three back, if you can.
+We’d like you to bring back all three of the women.
 To add to the problem the Brotherhood is building a large army in the area around their port so they can attack and capture the other port to control the entire island.
-Take your time examining the situation, and give me an answer as soon as you can, please, Al.”
+Take your time examining the situation and give me an answer as soon as you can, please, Al.”

-It’s obvious both of the ports were built with high security in mind, and from the same basic plan.
-They can defend well from attack from both the sea and the land, so I wonder how the Brotherhood’s forces were able to take one port, but the same tactics didn’t work on the other port.
+It’s obvious both of the ports were built with high security in mind and from the same basic plan.
+They can defend well from attack from both the sea and the land, so I wonder how the Brotherhood’s forces were able to take one port while the same tactics didn’t work on the other port.

 Turning to Merry I ask, “Does the map have the data to show mineral deposits like where high iron sand is, bog iron areas, and good pottery clay?
 Also, can you find the history of the target island, please?”

-Merry types on the keyboard while she says, “The short history of the ‘Brothers Island’ is both ports were built by two brothers who controlled their ends of the island, and they used the same master mason to design the ports with their defences.
+Merry types on the keyboard while she says, “The short history of the ‘Brothers Island’ is both ports were built by two brothers who controlled their ends of the island and they used the same master mason to design the ports with their defences.
 Thus the main points are the same in both.
 Since then the control of both ends of the islands have changed hands many times.
-Recently one end went to a system where the top merchants controlled the islands through a committee, and the Brotherhood’s allies bought the manager, so they were able to infiltrate and capture the port.
+Recently one end went to a system where the top merchants controlled the islands through a committee, then the Brotherhood’s allies bought the manager so they were able to infiltrate and capture the port.
 The other was controlled by an old man who recently died.
 Hilda entered the power gap and took control.
-She keeps the port secure, but that’s all, because many of the farmers don’t trust her.”
-Some locations start appearing on the map, and she says, “Recently Mac started supplying the information he has from the satellites on metals, and also various other mineral like some sands and clays.
+She keeps the port secure but that’s all as many of the farmers don’t trust her.”
+Some locations start appearing on the map as she says, “Recently Mac started supplying the information he has from the satellites on metals and other mineral like some sands and clays.
 Also, I was always told Chaos has no iron ore, yet he now shows a few mines.
 Including one in your area of control I’m sure wasn’t there before.”
 I smile while I wonder how and why Mac gave me an iron mine.

-I spend a couple of hours examining the port and the lands around it before saying, “I’ll take the mission, and enter through this port.
-I hope the situation on the island isn’t desperate, because I’ll need to spend some weeks at the port to prepare for the invasion of the island while I also subdue the bandit force, secure control of the lands to the pass, create a military force and group to construct a citadel wall to secure the pass.”
+I spend a couple of hours examining the port and the lands around it before saying, “I’ll take the mission and enter through this port.
+I hope the situation on the island isn’t desperate because I’ll need to spend some weeks at the port to prepare for the invasion of the island while I subdue the bandit force, secure control of the lands to the pass, then create a military force and group to construct a citadel wall to secure the pass.”

 “Due to the way the politicians are objecting, I’m sure you will, Mac.”